Wise: Investing for the Long Term or Catching Up to competition?

 Back to the question – Wise is investing for long term or catching up to competition?

-Lets first look at the recent expenses and target on underlying profit margin:
+Let's first look at the recent expenses and target on underlying profit margin:

 In my view, the H1 FY26 margin compression looks, at least partly, like a deliberate reinvestment choice rather than a sudden deterioration in Wise’s core economics.
 Wise targets a 13–16% underlying PBT margin, yet in H1 it still allowed costs to step up meaningfully.
-Administrative expenses up 24% (excluding dual-listing costs).
+Admin expenses up 24% (excluding dual-listing costs).
 Management points to team expansion as the main driver, with 1,000+ net hires alongside higher spend in areas like marketing and technology, to build capacity, improve service levels and meet regulatory requirements, alongside continued rollout of AI-led efficiencies.
-This cost step-up came even as Group revenue grew ~11% YoY (with cross-border revenue up only ~5%), which supports the interpretation of a “build-ahead-of-demand” posture.
+This cost step-up came even as Group revenue grew ~11% YoY (with cross-border revenue up only ~5%), which supports the interpretation of a “build-ahead-of-demand”.
 The key question here is whether the higher cost base translates into stronger volume growth, a rising Platform mix and improving unit costs over the next few periods.

 Underlying earnings and valuation